-In its most simple form, mutual aid describes a group of people with similar experiences helping each other to overcome their issues at each stage of recovery.
-We know that such groups can have a really positive impact on helping people to achieve and maintain recovery.
+Mutual aid describes a group of people with similar experiences helping each other to overcome their issues at each stage of recovery.
+We know that these groups can have a positive impact on helping people to achieve and maintain recovery.

-Many mutual aid groups follow the ’12-step’ fellowship which was originally developed by Alcoholics Anonymous in the 1930s.
+Many mutual aid groups follow the ’12-step programme for addiction recovery’.
+This was originally developed by Alcoholics Anonymous in the 1930s.

 SMART Recovery is another type of mutual aid group which focuses on using motivational, behavioural and cognitive methods to aid recovery.

-Alcoholics Anonymous (AA) is based on a 12-step self-help philosophy focusing on personal recovery.
-You can contact Alcoholic Anonymous on 0800 9177 650 to speak with someone about the help you need or just to get some further information
+Based on a 12-step self-help philosophy focusing on personal recovery.
+To speak to someone about the help you need or for more information, call 0800 9177 650.

-Narcotics Anonymous is a completely voluntary organisation that is open to anyone with a drug problem seeking help, regardless of what drug or combination of drugs have been used, and irrespective of age, sex, religion, race, creed or class.
+A voluntary organisation open to anyone looking for help and support with a drug problem.
 The only requirement for membership is a desire to stop using drugs.